 These instruments need to be part of a curriculum mapping process.
 In addition, meaningful assessments can be used to make instructional decisions in ways that are more student-centered.

-Changing Views of Assessment
+Changing Views of Assessments

 Many years ago, nationally accredited universities defined student learning through data such as retention rates and graduation rates and used this information to measure institutional success and effectiveness.
 However, traditional (regionally) universities used completely different measures for these purposes.
 These differences created a conundrum – What is student learning?
 Does passing a class mean that a student has achieved identified competencies or is proficient in the topic?